-Applicants who do not meet the minimum requirements for the position will be notified and will be encouraged to apply again to future opportunities.
+All qualified employees will be interviewed by the hiring manager for the position and given consideration.
+Employees who are not qualified, based on the criteria above, will be notified by the hiring manager and will be encouraged to apply again to future opportunities.